Wednesday, October 28, 2015

 In this photo, I am sitting on the very far left (facing the photo) with my son's father sitting to my right wearing the requisite headdress looking rather slumped over probably because he was having a hard time staying awake!
 For a brief time, morning meditation or 'class' as it was called, was held outside in the dirt parking lot of The Source Restaurant located right on Sunset Boulevard, so it created quite a scene.

 This photo was taken sitting out back at the Doc Hill mansion located in Hilo, on the Big Island.
-I was sitting off to the side behind Father Yod with my own son, who was not quite in the photo.
+I was sitting off to the side with my own son, who was not quite in the photo, behind Father Yod.
 This was taken not long before he left for Oahu with his entourage of women and his three babies, to escape the dire conditions of what life had become in The Source Family.
 There was barely enough food to eat when we were at Doc Hill, which for some malnutrition became a real threat.

 This photo of family members inside of Jim Baker's stomach (to convey the idea of him 'giving birth' to us all) was one of the first & earliest photos taken as a group that was used as a poster for a 'source family' concert put on to promote 'the family' and hopefully attract new family members.
 The turnout for this concert was very low.
 As usual, I was standing at the very back my head circled in red.
 Tim Garon (Aladdin) is circled in blue.
 At the time, Yahowa 13 had not been formed yet, so the only entertainment was Tim performing/singing accompanied by a couple of other 'family' musicians.
-This was during the time when Father Yod wanted to wear a headdress; a carry-over from his time spent in Bhajan's group; so family members were expected to copy/emulate whatever he did.
+This was during the time when Father Yod wanted to wear a headdress; a carry-over from his time spent with Yogi Bhajan; so family members were expected to copy/emulate whatever he did.
 I refused to wear that head wrapping and thought it was dumb.
 I was not a good little follower in many regards.
+Here is a live recording of Tim performing his song The Illumined Ones at the first concert held at the Wilshire-Ebell Theatre, which unfortunately contains some static sounds at the beginning and end of the track (artwork by Emily Balivet).which also includes the back of Evan's head who narrates the film) sitting behind Tim who was in a chair wearing a yellow turban.
+It was always quite a spectacle seeing this group of people all dressed in white sitting around an older bearded man right on Sunset Boulevard.

 I had all but forgotten about one of the most horribly stressful things that happened to me while being in The Source Family at The Father House; a house where the entire group was moved located in Nichols Canyon adjacent to Hollywood.
 I had flown back to Los Angeles, after having been living in Honolulu at The Pagoda Hotel with my son's father, after we had both been kicked out of the family, from the encampment on Makawao, Maui where I had been sent along with the other pregnant women and women with children.
 I do not recall the circumstances of why either Tim or I were told to leave, but I willingly chose to go with him to escape the awful and dire conditions at the camp.
 Anyway, shortly after Tim and I arrived in Honolulu, I gave birth to my son in The Pagoda Hotel.
 Tim went out playing bars and clubs in order to earn money, and we had hoped to have found our own place to live, by then; but it didn't work out that way.
 I ended up giving birth in a hotel room, and my son's father delivered our son.
 But, that is a whole other story.
 So, within weeks of delivering my son; I decided to return to the rest of the family in Los Angeles with my newborn son, leaving Tim to follow later.
 One day my son began running a very high fever; he felt very hot and would not stop crying.
 I was frantic and unsure what to do.
 I ended up wrapping him in a cold sheet again and again, in the hopes of bringing his temperature down; although wrapping him in that cold sheet over and over again and watching him cry and cry was one of the most difficult things that I've ever had to do, but I was determined to do whatever was necessary to help my son.
 If I had to walk down the driveway and flag a car down to ask someone to drive me to an emergency room; that was something that I was prepared to do.
 But, thankfully my son's temperature dropped and he started doing better, but other infants didn't fare as well at The Father House.
 My feeling is that Jim Baker's belief in The Source Family not seeking or using medical help or treatment had the most detrimental effects on the entire group, especially on some of the children.
 I still find it very difficult to understand how a man who was the spiritual leader of an entire group of people; who some saw as being a highly evolved human being capable of immense love and compassion and also seen as the wisest of men; could be so accepting and nonchalant when babies were in distress under his watch.
 It is still difficult for me to comprehend even now forty years out; how Jim Baker could sit relaxed, laughing, eating doing all of the normal everyday things that he did surrounded by his adoring women, while somewhere nearby an infant was crying continuously in dire distress.
 Not seeking medical attention is alarming in any large group of people living in extremely crowded conditions; although not unusual in other religious groups, sects or cults who shun using modern medicine opting for 'faith healing' or 'self-healing', along with being passively accepting if death was the outcome of not using medical intervention of any kind.
 Father Yod repeatedly referred to death as 'being liberated' and "leaving the body' as if it were to be welcomed and even embraced.
 But for me, it is one thing if a fifty-year-old man makes the decision not to seek or use modern medicine or assistance of any kind; but it's an entirely different thing when those decisions are imposed on the helpless such as babies and small children.
 Jim Baker's belief in the entire Source Family to not seek or use any outside medical help was the most disturbing and detrimental aspect of his entire belief system.
 One which, of course cost him his own life in the end.